RMLio/implementation-process-pipeline/README.md

    for example, `ugent.xlsx` for Ghent University.
 3. Fill in your data in the Excel file.
 4. Upload the Excel to the repository.
+   1. Navigate to the [data](./data) directory.
-   1. Click on "Add file":
+   2. Click on "Add file":

       ![Screenshot of "Add file"](img/add-file.png)
-   2. Click on "Upload files":
+   3. Click on "Upload files":

       ![Screenshot of dropdown menu with "Upload files"](img/upload-files.png)
-   3. You get a page where you can upload the Excel file:
+   4. You get a page where you can upload the Excel file:

       ![Screenshot of the page where you can upload the Excel file](img/upload-page.png)
-   4. Upload the Excel file at the top
+   5. Upload the Excel file at the top

       ![Screenshot highlighting where you need to upload the Excel file](img/upload-page-2.png)
-   5. Add a message describing your changes under the header "Commit changes":
+   6. Add a message describing your changes under the header "Commit changes":

       ![Screenshot of the field where you need add a commit message](img/after-upload.png)

       This can be, for example, "Add data from UGent".
-   6. Click on the button "Commit changes":
+   7. Click on the button "Commit changes":

       ![Screenshot of a green button that says "Commit changes"](img/commit-changes.png)